Watch this video:

 She’s going to take your self-esteem.
 She’ll disturb you emotionally.
 Some men won’t admit to crying, but they might admit to being emotionally disturbed.
 When you love someone, it doesn’t go away the second that person tells you that they don’t love you.
 It stays there and it takes a long time to deal with those feelings.
 Like it was said in the video, you’ll never get over her, and the proof is, because you’ll always compare everyone after her to her.
 So if you’re wondering who that girl is for you, it’s that one that you compare everyone else to.
 It’s that one that your friends say, “That was 9 years ago, man!”
 It’s her.

-Of course that ex will have control over him forever, and that’s okay.
+Of course, that ex will have control over him forever, and that’s okay.
 We’re adults we can deal with those people in our lives.
-In my personal situation it took me a long time to create a long list of reasons why I never wanted to be with her anymore.
+In my personal situation, it took me a long time to create a long list of reasons why I never wanted to be with her anymore.
 And at this point in my life, while I think she’s a great girl, I realize that she’s not for me, “we’re better as friends.”
 I know I’m not alone in this feeling, there’s support for us.
 I wrote a poem in college called, The Miseducation of the Freshman, and in it I talked about the anger.
 I got a lot of claps and snaps from the crowd, so I know that somebody feels me.
 This isn’t regulated to just men, a lot of women have situations like this and they move on to be different.
-I said earlier that there’s no way a man hasn’t had his heartbroken, I’ll take that back.
+I said earlier that there’s no way a man hasn’t had his heart broken, I’ll take that back.
 It’s like the addiction gene, if you don’t have it, then you don’t have it.
 You’re better for it.
-I don’t have it, I fall in love and sometimes I have to deal with the compromise that “we’re better as friends,” but I move on.
+I don’t have it, I fall in love and sometimes I have to deal with the compromise that “we’re better as friends, (even when I don’t like to be friend zoned)” but I move on.
 I grow into a man who learns to live outside of infatuations or the inferred reality of now.
 And in my mind, I think I’m stronger… wiser… I’m better, much better.

 Yeah, this moves me too, so for you who want to listen to it right now, here’s that link: httpv://www.youtube.com/watch?v=TWrGjzBheno&ob=av2nm